In storm-ravaged Puerto Rico, drinking water in short supply

 But with no water in the taps and bottled water hard to come by, many Puerto Ricans don’t have the luxury of worrying about germs or illness.

-In a neighbourhood near San Juan, rainwater that Angel Negroni and his wife collect in buckets for use in their garden has become the couple’s main source of water for drinking and cooking.
+In a neighborhood near San Juan, rainwater that Angel Negroni and his wife collect in buckets for use in their garden has become the couple’s main source of water for drinking and cooking.

 Negroni, 72, said he figures they will not have water service or electricity restored for weeks.
 Until then, he said he plans to cook with a small gas burner set up under a covered porch.